 In addition, a tag management platform allows you to be more agile by creating new tags to track user events (e.g. clicks on CTAs) without the need to have a developer hard code it on the web page.
-Further, when analytics or advertising code needs changing, you only need to update it once, in the tag management platform rather using valuable developer resource to change it on the website.
+Furthermore, when analytics or advertising code needs changing, you only need to update it once, in the tag management platform rather using valuable developer resource to change it on the website.

 4. Integrate analytics across separate domains and applications:

 Websites often go across different domains, use iframes or have embedded applications that call other websites to serve dynamic pages to the user.
 These complexities may appear to be a blocker to implementing web analytics across the full user journey.
 This doesn’t have to be the case.